 - Be consistent throughout your application.
 When you send in a CV, you need to include all of the dates.
-Where a number of applicants for jobs fall is when they then talk about their qualifications and get the dates wrong, which shows inconsistencies to the employer who may feel that you are lying in your application.
-Make sure every date you mention is correct and backed up with evidence.
+Where a number of applicants for jobs fall is when they then talk about their qualifications and get the dates wrong, which shows inconsistencies to the employer who may feel that you are lying on your application.
+Make sure every date is correct and backed up with evidence.

 - Proofread it!
 After taking the time to get your application right, you don’t want to fall at the final hurdle by allowing spelling or grammar mistakes to be your downfall.
 Proofread everything you’ve written to ensure it is correct and makes sense.